jdbence/FE-Nanodegree/README.md

 ## Project 0 : About Me

-## Project 1 : Build a Portfolio Sit
+## Project 1 : Build a Portfolio Site

 ## Project 2 : Resume